Frequently asked questions.

 • Family Therapy Session – $185

-If you have any questions about fees, payment options, or how to get started, feel free to reach out—we’re happy to help!
+If you have any questions about fees, payment options, or how to get started, feel free to reach out.
+We’re happy to help any way we can!

-Limited sliding scale available to those who qualify.
+Limited sliding scale available to those who qualify (subject to availability).

-• We accept cash and all major credit card payments.
+• We accept cash and all major credit and debit card payments.
 There are no additional fees to you, as we cover the costs of the credit card fees.
 HSA/FSA cards are also accepted.

-Cancellations or changes made with less than 48 hours’ notice will have a $100 late cancellation fee, and the same goes for no-shows.
+Cancellations or changes made with less than 24 hours’ notice will have a $130 late cancellation fee.
+No-shows will be charged the full session rate.

 • Therapy can be a powerful and life-changing experience.
-It gives you a safe, supportive space to work through your emotions, thoughts, and behaviors.
+It gives you a safe, supportive space to work through your emotions and life experiences.
 It can help you make sense of things, strengthen your relationships, handle life’s ups and downs, ease anxiety and stress, and work through past experiences to increase your quality of life.
-Think of therapy as an investment in your mental and emotional health—a space to heal, grow, and move toward the best version of yourself.
+Think of therapy as a space to heal, grow, and move toward the best version of yourself.

-• Kids don’t always know how to express their feelings or make sense of big emotions—that’s where therapy can really help.
-It gives them a safe, supportive space to feel heard and understood while building emotional resilience and improving behavior.
-We also partner with parents to help support your child’s emotional, behavioral, and developmental needs, so they can thrive in all areas of life.
+• Kids don’t always know how to express their feelings or make sense of big emotions.
+Therapy gives them a safe, supportive space to feel heard and understood while building emotional resilience and improving behavior.
+We also partner with parents to help support your child’s emotional, behavioral, and developmental needs so they can thrive in all areas of life.

-• Research shows that weekly therapy is usually the most helpful, especially at the start of your journey.
+• Research shows that weekly therapy is usually the most effective, especially at the start of your journey.

 If you can, we recommend starting with weekly sessions and then adjusting the frequency as you feel more stable.

-• Telehealth is available to anyone over the age of 14.
-Please note that some therapy modalities require in-person sessions and may not be available for virtual therapy.
+• Telehealth is available to anyone over the age of 15.
+Please note that some therapy modalities require in-person sessions and may not be available via virtual therapy.

 All clients engaging in virtual therapy must be physically located within the state of Georgia at the time services are provided.

-• For kids under 14, the intake session is with just the parents or guardians.
+• For kids under 12, the intake session is with just the parents or guardians.
+Kids ages 12 and up should come with parents or guardians to participate in the intake process.

-• Ah, yes—the alphabet soup of therapy letters!
-Therapists do love their acronyms.
+• There’s definitely quite an alphabet soup of therapy letters, and therapists do love their acronyms.
 Here’s what our credentials mean:

 MS – Master of Science